pushou/nfsen-dockerized-porttracker/README.md

 ### Overview

-### Adapetd from https://github.com/nerdalert/nfsen-dockerized for IUT studends
+### Adapted from https://github.com/nerdalert/nfsen-dockerized for IUT studends

 **Note:** I did this a long time ago.
 Pre-fig etc. Needs updating to be useful.
 It is used to setup nfsen/nfdump that can then be pushed to a global collector.